AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/migration.md

 Note: you do not have to worry about auto generated projects.
 Those will automatically migrated by Adobe during the migration window.

-### Step 1: Add the new credential to your project and update your application
+### Step 1: Add the new credential to your project

 Once you have identified the application that needs to be updated and its corresponding project on the Developer Console.
 The first step is to add the new credential to your project, so that you can begin using the new credential to generate access tokens and update your application.